Gross. Macroscopic. Microscopic. Topographical. Sounds like we

 than medical students.
 Chiropractic students’ motivation and anatomy

-performance were intertwined in one study.
+performance were intertwined in 1 study.
 If they were

 motivated to learn, they did better in anatomy.
 (2) Your Malverne